hardbyte/rpython-post/readme.md

 So we are in a good place with taking user input and printing output...
 What about the whole math evaluation thing we were promised?
-For that we are can probably leave our rpython repl behind for a while and connect it up at the end.
+For that we are can probably leave our RPython REPL behind for a while and connect it up at the end.

 ## A virtual machine

 A virtual machine is the execution engine of our basic math interpreter.
 It will be very simple, only able to do simple tasks like addition.
-I won't go into any depth to describe why we want a virtual machine, but it is worth noting that many languages including java and python make this decision to compile to an intermediate bytecode representation and then execute that with a virtual machine.
+I won't go into any depth to describe why we want a virtual machine, but it is worth noting that many languages including Java and Python make this decision to compile to an intermediate bytecode representation and then execute that with a virtual machine.
 Alternatives are compiling directly to native machine code like the V8 javascript engine, or at the other end of the spectrum executing an abstract syntax tree -